larsjx/larsjx.github.io/reflection.md

 ## What did you learn about adding and formatting elements with CSS in this challenge?

 In this challenge, I learned to place and format different elements using various combinations of float, display, border, margin and padding.
-I attempted to keep everything fluid to accommodate different resolutions and device sizes, but found that to be quite difficult without a grid system and multiple @media queries.
+I attempted to keep everything fluid to accommodate different resolutions and device sizes, but found that to be quite difficult without a grid system and more than one @media query.